Poojasrisunkara/CODSOFT/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-## License

-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more information.

 ## Contact